5 Exercises to Increase Singing Power Like Crazy!

 I mean, is there anything more exciting than a great vocalist singing a note with tons of vocal power?

-But I’m going to let you in on a little secret:
+Now, I’m going to let you in on a little secret:

 Increasing your singing power is EASY when you use the right vocal exercises.